dibanders/public-notes/4dx/sample.md

 This is a sample of 4DX in a simpler format
-# WIG
-Complete a 100 KM ride by end of the year
+# Complete a 100 KM ride by end of the year
-# LEAD MEASURES
 ```mermaid
 xychart-beta
     title "Kilometers Biked"